-The PWC boats, also known as water scooter and jetski, are customized boats for adventurous activities.
-This recreational watercraft allows individuals to explore the waters at their own ease and also to participate in games such as water-skiing and sports fishing, etc. There are two types of PWCs such as “sit down” and “stand-up” models, where the former is intended for two or more people, while the latter can only be used by a single rider.
+The PWC boats, also known as water scooters and jetski, are customized boats for adventurous activities.
+This recreational watercraft allows individuals to explore the waters at their own ease and participate in games such as water-skiing and sports fishing, etc. There are two types of PWCs – “sit down” and “stand-up” models; while the former is intended for two or more people, the latter can only be used by a single rider.

 14. Runabout Boats

-Capable of accommodating four and eight people, Runabout Boats are typically used racing, fishing and water skiing etc. The movement of these open boats is controlled by a steering wheel and forward controls, as located behind a windscreen.
+Capable of accommodating four and eight people, Runabout Boats are typically used in racing, fishing, water skiing, etc. The movement of these open boats is controlled by a steering wheel and forward controls, as located behind a windscreen.
 Runabouts are usually declared entry-level vessels for casual sports and boating activities.

 15. Jet Boats

 Powered by a jet of water ejected from behind the vessel, Jet Boat is notable for its high manoeuvrability.
-The structure of a jet boat is quite similar to that of a bow-rider, as it offers a lot of seating area along with a swimming platform.
-The advanced propulsion system is securely enwrapped in the hull, to protect it from any external damage.
+The structure of a jet boat is quite similar to that of a bow-rider, as it offers a lot of seating areas and a swimming platform.
+In addition, the advanced propulsion system is securely enwrapped in the hull to protect it from any external damage.